-The effects of climate change continue to pose a threat unprecedented to the global food systems and rural life, increasing in magnitude and spatial scale over the last 20 years.
-Several studies have since concluded that global mean surface temperatures have already exceeded pre-industrial levels by more than 1.1°C, increasing the variability of climate, increasing the frequency of extreme weather events, and increasing uncertainty in agricultural production systems (IPCC, 2023).
-Agricultural growth, especially smallholder farming that receives rain, is still one of the most vulnerable sectors in developing countries where adaptive capacity is constrained by socio-economic and institutional constraint (FAO et al., 2023).
+The effects of climate change continue to pose an unprecedented threat to global food systems and rural life, increasing in magnitude and spatial scale over the last 20 years.
+Several studies have since concluded that global mean surface temperatures have already exceeded pre-industrial levels by more than 1.1°C, increasing climate variability, the frequency of extreme weather events, and uncertainty in agricultural production systems (IPCC, 2023).
+Agricultural growth, especially smallholder rainfed farming, remains one of the most vulnerable sectors in developing countries, where adaptive capacity is constrained by socio-economic and institutional factors (FAO et al., 2023).

-Sub-Saharan Africa has become a climate change hotspot because of its reliance on climate-sensitive livelihoods and limited resilience infrastructure.
-Since 2020, empirical data have suggested that climate change has dramatically modified the phenology of crops and shorter growing seasons in the region, increased heat stress, and reduced annual biomass in staple food crops (Sultan et al., 2020; Thornton et al., 2022).
-These impacts directly affect food availability, household income and nutritional outcomes, undermining progress towards the Sustainable Development Goals, especially SDGs 1 (No Poverty) and 2 (Zero Hunger).
-In Nigeria, smallholder farmers are the primary livelihood source of rural households, and food crops still dominate the landscape.
-Recent national research has shown that climate related shocks such as droughts, floods and unseasonably high rainfall have become more frequent and more severe, impacting planting patterns, increasing crop failure rates, and reducing farm productivity (NBS, 2022; see also Figure 6).
+Sub-Saharan Africa has become a climate change hotspot because it relied on climate-sensitive livelihoods and limited resilience infrastructure.
+Since 2020, empirical data have suggested that climate change has dramatically altered the phenology of crops, shortened growing seasons in the region, increased heat stress, and reduced annual biomass in staple food crops (Sultan et al., 2020; Thornton et al., 2022).
+These impacts directly affect food availability, household income, and nutritional outcomes, undermining progress towards the Sustainable Development Goals, especially SDGs 1 (No Poverty) and 2 (Zero Hunger).
+In Nigeria, smallholder farmers are the primary source of livelihood for rural households, and food crops still dominate the landscape.
+Recent national research has shown that climate-related shocks such as droughts, floods and unseasonably high rainfall have become more frequent and more severe, impacting planting patterns, increasing crop failure rates, and reducing farm productivity (NBS, 2022; see also Figure 6).
 Olayide et al. (2023).
-Nigeria’s agriculture is particularly vulnerable due to its climate-smart technologies, low irrigation coverage and poor rainfall.
+Nigeria’s agriculture is particularly vulnerable due to its reliance on climate-smart technologies, low irrigation coverage, and poor rainfall.
 This has led to climate change becoming a significant driver of food insecurity and rural vulnerability across the country (Mshelia et al., 2025).

 Adamawa State, in northeastern Nigeria, is a case in point where climate and livelihood sensitivity collide.
-The state is part of a fragile ecological savanna and is dependent heavily upon subsistence food crop cultivation.
-Recent climate models point to increased variability in rainfall, time off and early termination of the rainy season, rising temperatures, and frequent flooding in the Benue River Basin (Abaje et al., 2020; Ishaya et al., 2021).
-These climatic changes have led to negative impacts on major food crops such as maize, rice, sorghum, millet and legumes that constitute the main source of food and income for rural households.
-Plus, there are also multi-level impacts of climate change on the life of farmers in Adamawa State.
-Reduced crop growth translates to lower household income, increasing food insecurity, greater shock sensitivity, and less investment in education, health and farm resources.
-The prevailing literature in environmental sociopathology points to the fact that climate stress often causes rural households to use erosive means of survival, such as selling productive assets, reducing food consumption, or moving out of distress (Antwi-Agyei et al., 2021; Ali et al., 2022; Mshelia et al., 2020).
+The state is part of a fragile ecological savanna and heavily depends on subsistence food crop cultivation.
+Recent climate models indicate increased rainfall variability, earlier and shorter rainy seasons, rising temperatures, and frequent flooding in the Benue River Basin (Abaje et al., 2020; Ishaya et al., 2021).
+These climatic changes have had negative impacts on major food crops such as maize, rice, sorghum, millet, and legumes, which constitute the main source of food and income for rural households.
+Additionally, there are multi-level impacts of climate change on the lives of farmers in Adamawa State.
+Reduced crop growth translates into lower household income, greater food insecurity, greater shock sensitivity, and less investment in education, health, and farm resources.
+The prevailing literature on environmental sociopathology indicates that climate stress often forces rural households to resort to erosive means of survival, such as selling productive assets, reducing food consumption, or moving out of distress (Antwi-Agyei et al., 2021; Ali et al., 2022; Mshelia et al., 2020).
 Such measures may provide temporary relief, but ultimately weaken long-run resilience and adaptive capacity.

 Adaptation to climate change is therefore a central policy and research concern.
-Modern research increasingly emphasizes the need for adaptation through CSA, different livelihoods, better access to climate information services, and institutional support (Challinor et al. 2022; FAO, 2022).
-But, evidence indicates that this strategy is poorly adopted by smallholder farmers given socio-economic variables including education, access to credit, land tenure security, extension services and social capital (Ojo et al., 2024).
+Modern research increasingly emphasizes the need for adaptation through CSA, diversified livelihoods, improved access to climate information services, and institutional support (Challinor et al. 2022; FAO 2022).
+However, evidence indicates that this strategy is poorly adopted by smallholder farmers, given socio-economic variables such as education, access to credit, land tenure security, extension services, and social capital (Ojo et al., 2024).
 Conflict, poverty, and weak institutional structures hinder effective adaptation in northeastern Nigeria.